 “In late July or early August 1976, ABC’s sports program Wide World of Sports produced a montage of Romanian gymnast Nadia Comăneci’s routines during the 1976 Summer Olympics, using ‘Cotton’s Dream’ as the background music.
 It was this American television montage that cemented the association of the tune with Comăneci in the public mind.
 Viewer inquiries about the music from the Wide World of Sports montage prompted a commercial release of the 1971 version of the song as a single through A&M Records on August 28, 1976.

-“This recording was identical to ‘Cotton’s Dream’, with a repeat from the bridge to the end edited in to lengthen the piece.
+“This re-released recording was identical to ‘Cotton’s Dream’ – except for a repeat from the bridge to the end edited in to lengthen the piece.
 The single was titled ‘Nadia’s Theme (The Young and the Restless)’ and was a commercial success.
 However, A&M Records failed to credit De Vorzon as the co-writer on the first pressings of the single.
 He successfully sued the record label for $241,000.
 ‘Nadia’s Theme’ won the Grammy Award for Best Instrumental Arrangement in 1978.

 Mary J. Blige, “No More Drama” (2001):